 There is no separate on-line application form for UPF.
 Applicants who have applied for the Hong Kong PhD Fellowships will be automatically considered for the award of UPF.
-They are required to submit a short essay on-line on why they should be awarded the UPF.

 Full-time MPhil and PhD students who hold a first degree with second-class honours first division (or equivalent) or above are normally considered eligible to receive a Postgraduate Scholarship during the normative study period.
 Candidates' results in Master's degrees may also be considered.
 The basic level of scholarship is HK$15,700 per month (w.e.f.
 September 1, 2016).

 With effect from September 1, 2016, a PGS holder whose PhD probation has been confirmed will receive a higher PGS rate ($16,140) with effect from the following calendar month after his/her probation is fully confirmed.
 For example: probation confirmed within November 1 – 30, 2016

 --> higher PGS rate applicable w.e.f.
 December 1, 2016.